apache/apisix-ingress-controller/docs/en/latest/FAQ.md

 So far apisix-ingress-controller doesn't support set admin_key for Apache APISIX, so when you deploy your APISIX cluster, admin_key should be removed from config.

 Note since APISIX have two configuration files, the first is config.yaml, which contains the user specified configs, the other is config-default.yaml, which has all default items, config items in these two files will be merged.
 So admin_key in both files should be removed.
-You can customize these two configuration files and mount them to APISIX deloyment.
+You can customize these two configuration files and mount them to APISIX deployment.

 5. Failed to create route with `ApisixRoute`?